Pfern/ADER17/README.md

 	LO 8 - Generate lists of differentially expressed genes, at least for a simple pairwise comparison

-		LO 8.1 - Using the R package edgeR to produce a pairwise differential expression analysis Use Galaxy to produce differentially expressed genes with edgeR Use edgeR in R and RStudio
+		LO 8.1 - Using the R package edgeR and DESeq2 to produce a pairwise differential expression analysis Use Galaxy to produce differentially expressed genes with edgeR and DESeq2 Use edgeR and DESeq2 in R and RStudio

 		LO 8.2 - Interpretation and visualization of results Produce PCA plots comparing all samples: outlier detection